Grant Scott Bonham Fetal Center

 What is the initial treatment?

-The first step in management is neonatal resuscitation and stabilization, making sure the baby is able to breath appropriately and the heart is functioning properly as these kids are often born with underdeveloped lungs (pulmonary hypoplasia) and may have an associated heart defect
+The first step in management is neonatal resuscitation and stabilization, making sure the baby is able to breathe appropriately and the heart is functioning properly as these kids are often born with underdeveloped lungs (pulmonary hypoplasia) and may have an associated heart defect

 Typically, a special IV is placed called a PICC line which will allow for laboratory evaluation, as well as giving fluids and nutrition